Adult Eating & Feeding Disorders

 Symptoms are targeted with evidence-based treatments described below.

 Our focus is most often to move patients away from rule-based eating (e.g., meal plans, diets, etc.) and instead help them to develop skills in Intuitive Eating.
 Many of our patients are discharging from "higher level of care" facilities, although most are seeking treatment for the first time.

 A typical course of treatment is identified in the figure to the right.

-Our team of psychologists, dietitians, and psychiatrists provide an ideal treatment team for eating and feeding disorders treatment.
+Our team of psychologists, registered dietitians, and psychiatrists provide an ideal treatment team for eating and feeding disorders treatment.

 If you are interested in learning more about any of these services, please contact us.